-The assumptions, which uncertainty estimations are based, on are documented for each category.
-Figures to draw up uncertainty analysis are checked with the relevant analyst experts and literature references and they are proved to be consistent with the IPCC Good Practice Guidance and IPCC Guidelines (IPCC, 2000; IPCC, 2006).
+The assumptions, which uncertainty estimations are based on, are documented for each category.
+Figures to draw up uncertainty analysis are checked with the relevant analyst experts and literature references and they are consistent with the IPCC Good Practice Guidance and IPCC Guidelines (IPCC, 2000; IPCC, 2006).

 Quantitative estimates of the uncertainties for the Italian GHG inventory are calculated using Approach 1 as defined in the IPCC 2006 Guidelines (IPCC, 2006), which provides a calculation based on the error propagation equations.
 In addition, Approach 2, corresponding to the application of Monte Carlo analysis, has been applied to specific categories of the inventory but the results show that, with the information available at present, applying methods higher than Approach 1 does not make a significant difference in figures.
-The results of the study, 'Evaluating uncertainty in the Italian GHG inventory', were presented at an EU workshop on Uncertainties in Greenhouse Gas Inventories, held in Finland in September 2005, and they available website also the address: http://airon at climate eignet europa eu/docs/meetings/050905 EU GHG Uncert WS/meeting050905.html.
+The results of the study, 'Evaluating uncertainty in the Italian GHG inventory', were presented at an EU workshop on Uncertainties in Greenhouse Gas Inventories, held in Finland in September 2005, and they also available website address: http://airare on at the climate.eionet.europa.eu/docs/meetings/050905 EU GHG Uncert WS/meeting050905.html.